Courtesy navigation

 • Payment terms.
 Maintenance agreements are often covered by a monthly fee, with other one-off costs.

 • How to request support and maintenance.
-This is usually via online chat or email, but make sure there’s a phone number for urgent queries too.
+This is often via an online form or email, but make sure there’s a phone number for urgent queries too.

 • Escalation procedure.
 If the first level of support (often a helpdesk) can’t fix a problem, what happens next?